MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/customer-accounts.md

 |123|234|Customer A - All Accounts|456|
 |456|567|Customer B - All Accounts|456|
 |789|890|Customer C - Account A|456|

-If the multi-user credentials were provisioned through the user invitation work flow i.e., there was never an "old user name" for access to a customer, the contact info, including LastModifiedByUserId and LastModifiedTime will always be equal for all returned [User](../customer-management-service/user.md) objects assigned to the same person.

 ### Adding Users
 Users cannot be created programmatically.
 With the [SendUserInvitation](../customer-management-service/senduserinvitation.md) service operation, you can send an invitation for someone to manage one or more Bing Ads customer accounts.
 When you invite a new user, you can specify the role of the user.
 The role determines the actions that the user can perform in Bing Ads.
 For more information, see [User Roles and Available Service Operations](#userroles).
 Once the invitation is accepted, the user's Microsoft account can manage the Bing Ads customer accounts with the user role that you provisioned.